 - How to Stamp Concrete

-How to Stamp ConcreteA step-by-step overview of the stamping process
+How to Stamp ConcreteA step-by-step overview of the concrete stamping process

 There are a lot of steps involved in stamping concrete, and only a short window of time in which to get them done.
 Unlike when applying a decorative coating or stain to hardened concrete, crews need to complete the entire stamping process before the fresh concrete sets.